External Advisory Board

 F & B Manufacturing Company

 Elizabeth F. Kepuraitis received a B.S. in accounting in 1981 from SIU.
 She is the retired president of F&B Manufacturing Company in Phoenix, Arizona.
-She was hired as the chief financial officer in 1993 and then became the president in 1997.
 Prior to joining F&B Manufacturing Company in 1993, Kepuraitis worked for Bradley Printing, a subsidiary of World Color Press, as the chief financial officer.
-From 1981 to 1999 she worked for Deloitte & Touché as a senior audit manager.
+From 1981 to 1991 she worked for Deloitte & Touché Chicago as senior audit manager.
 She also completed various management programs at Dartmouth University’s Amos Tuck School of Business Administration and she is a certified public accountant.
-Kepuraitis was inducted into the College of Business Hall of Fame in 2008.
+Kepuraitis was inducted into the College of Business and Analytics Hall of Fame in 2008.

 Richard W. Klassen